|

 you to emulate the effect created when you process slide

 film using normal film processing or vice versa.
+The correction and light effects-based filters found in

 the 55mm collection are also a treat as they give you a